Draw an energy-level diagram, similar to Figure 38.21, for the He... | Channels for Pearson+

 1

-Understand the context: The He+ ion is a hydrogen-like ion with a single electron.
-Its energy levels can be described using the Bohr model, where the energy of a level is given by the formula: , where Z is the atomic number (Z=2 for He+), R is the Rydberg constant, and n is the principal quantum number.
+Understand the context: The He+ ion is a hydrogen-like ion with a single electron orbiting a nucleus of charge +2e.
+The energy levels for such ions are determined using the formula for the energy of hydrogen-like atoms: , where Z is the atomic number (Z = 2 for He+) and n is the principal quantum number.

+Calculate the energy levels: Use the formula to calculate the first five energy levels (n = 1, 2, 3, 4, 5).
+Substitute Z = 2 into the formula and compute the energy for each value of n.

+Label the energy levels: For each energy level, write the corresponding value of n (e.g., n = 1, n = 2, etc.) and the calculated energy .
+Ensure the energy values are negative, as they represent bound states of the electron.

+Draw the energy-level diagram: On a vertical axis, represent energy (with more negative values lower on the axis).
+Plot horizontal lines for each energy level, spacing them according to the calculated energy differences.
+Label each line with its corresponding n value and energy .

-Draw the energy-level diagram: Start by sketching horizontal lines to represent the energy levels for n=1, n=2, n=3, and n=4.
-The energy levels get closer together as n increases because the energy difference between levels decreases with increasing n.
+Add clarity to the diagram: Ensure the diagram is neat and clearly labeled.
+Indicate that the energy levels get closer together as n increases, reflecting the fact that the energy difference between successive levels decreases as n becomes larger.

-Label the energy levels: Indicate the principal quantum number (n) for each level on the diagram.
-For He+, the energy levels are more negative than for hydrogen because Z=2, so the energy values are scaled by Z².

-Identify possible emission transitions: From the n=4 level, the electron can transition to any lower energy level (n=3, n=2, or n=1).
-Each transition corresponds to the emission of a photon with energy equal to the difference between the two levels: .

 Verified video answer for a similar problem: